rll/rllab/docs/user/cluster.rst

     aws_access_key_id = (your access key)
     aws_secret_access_key = (your access secret)

+Note that there should not be quotes around the keys / secrets!

 5. Open a new terminal to make sure that the environment variables configured are in effect.
 Also make sure you are using the Py3 version of the environment (:code:`source activate rllab3`).
 Then, run the setup script:

 .. code-block:: bash